Dzsek/pretense/README.md

 To activate reports you have to choose a warning radius from the `Other->GCI->Set Warning Radius` option in the radio menu.
 You can disable reports using the `Other->GCI->Disable` option.

+The selected option will persist through aircraft changes, respawns and mission/server restarts.

 > Note: This is not an all-seeing eye of Sauron.
 You will only recieve reports of aircraft that were detected by search radars, early warning radars, and AWACS on your side.

 ## 5. Player XP, Ranks, and Command tokens